 Fair value of consideration transferred in exchange for 100% of Noa Home:

 Cash \$ 5,878

 Fair value of contingent consideration payable 1,375

 Total fair value of consideration paid or payable \$ 7,253

+• • •

 Allocation of the fair value of consideration transferred:

 Identifiable assets acquired:

 Cash \$ 296

 Inventory 1,585

 Other current assets 317

 Property & equipment 155

 Intangible asset - trade name 1,929

 Total identifiable assets acquired 4,282

 Liabilities assumed:

 Accounts payable (1,227)

 Customer deposits (1,059)

 Other current liabilities and accrued expenses (458)

 Total liabilities assumed (2,744)

 Net identifiable assets acquired 1,538

 Goodwill 5,715

 Total net assets acquired \$ 7,253

+•

-Goodwill was determined based on the residual difference between the fair value of the consideration transferred and the value assigned to the tangible and intangible assets and liabilities recognized in connection with the acquisition and is deductible for tax purposes.
-Among the factors that contributed to a purchase price resulting in the recognition of goodwill are the expected synergies arising from combining the Company's manufacturing and distribution capabilities with Noa Home's position in the international e-commerce market for home furnishings and accessories.
+Goodwill was determined based on the residual difference between the fair value of the consideration transferred and the value assigned to the tangible and intangible assets and liabilities recognized in connection with the acquisition and is deductible for US tax purposes.
+Among the factors that contributed to a purchase price resulting in the recognition of goodwill were the expected synergies arising from combining the Company's manufacturing and distribution capabilities with Noa Home's position in the international e-commerce market for home furnishings and accessories.
+As part of our annual test for impairment of goodwill as of the beginning of the fourth quarter of fiscal 2023, all of the goodwill recognized at acquisition was fully impaired.
+See Note 8 for additional information regarding the impairment.